Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim Analysis: Claim 27 recites “the components of the kit are mixed directly prior to application onto keratin fibers” which is a statement of intended use and does not further limit the composition.
+Claim Analysis: Claim 27 recites “the compositions of the kit are mixed directly prior to application onto keratin fibers” which is a statement of intended use and does not further limit the composition.

-Nocker does not teach a composition A comprising one or more direct dyes and one or more alkalizing agents.
+Nocker does not teach a composition A comprising one or more direct dyes and one or more alkalizing agents with composition A having a pH of 7 to 12.

 The Supreme Court in KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, 127 S. Ct.
 1727, 82 USPQ2d 1385, 1395-97 (2007) identified a number of rationales to support a conclusion of obviousness which are consistent with the proper “functional approach” to the determination of obviousness as laid down in Graham.
 The key to supporting any rejection under 35 U.S.C.
 103 is the clear articulation of the reason(s) why the claimed invention would have been obvious.
 The Supreme Court in KSR noted that the analysis supporting a rejection under 35 U.S.C.
 103 should be made explicit.